devprohan/Backend/Notes.md

                         - credentials :
                         - methods :

-# HTTP Methods :-

-- Basic Set Of Operations That Can Be Used To Interact With Server - Get : retrieve a resource - Head : No msg body (response headers only) - Options : What operations are avaliable - Trace : get some dat - Delete : remove a resource - Put : Replace a Resource - Post : Interact with resource (mostly add) - Patch : Change part of Resource
+# HTTP Methods :- - Basic Set Of Operations That Can Be Used To Interact With Server

+- Get : retrieve a resource
+- Head : No msg body (response headers only)
+- Options : What operations are avaliable
+- Trace : get some data
+- Delete : remove a resource
+- Put : Replace a Resource
+- Post : Interact with resource (mostly add)
+- Patch : Change part of Resource

 # HTTP Status Code :-